Frequently Asked Questions About Therapy in Boston, MA and Charlotte, NC

 Do you accept my insurance?

-I am an out-of-network provider with all insurances except Blue Cross Blue Shield.
+I am an out-of-network provider with all insurances.
 I will provide you with a Superbill (detailed receipt of services) that you can submit to your insurance company for reimbursement using out-of-network benefits.
 I encourage you to contact your insurance company first to understand your benefits.
-Here is a checklist that is helpful when making the call.
+Here is a helpful checklist when making the call.

 Do you have a sliding scale?